ethiopicist/Calendar/README.md

 # Calendar
-A web app with an Ethiopian/Eritrean calendar.
+A web app with an Ethiopian/Eritrean calendar, including functions for converting dates between calendars and for calculating dates related to the Computus.
+More info is available in the (docs)[https://cal.ethiopicist.com/docs/].